 Who doesn’t want to save more money around the house?
 Most of us can agree that saving money is a good thing, whether you want to pay down debt, save for a vacation or retirement, or start an emergency fund.
 One way to find some extra savings at home is by reducing your energy consumption.

 You can’t eliminate your utility bills completely of course, but when you learn to reduce your energy usage, the savings will definitely add up over time.

 How to conserve energy at home (and save money)

-These are some easy tips, and ones you can start now.
+These are some very simple tips, and ones you can start now.
 Do you have any additional tips to conserve energy at home?
-Leave me a comment at the bottom of the post with your energy-saving ideas!
+Leave me a comment with your energy-saving ideas!

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.